vgaidukov/voter/README.md

-# voter
+# Voter App

-App helps self-government, adoption of collective decisions and monitoring their implementation
+App will help self-government, adoption of collective decisions and monitoring their implementation.